Deep Feature Fusion for Mitosis Counting: Related Work

-Since mitosis counting is more of an object detection problem, a number of region-based CNN approaches have been proposed, achieving scores which exceed those of standard deep learning.
-(Cireşan et al., 2013), the winners of the ICPR 2012 contest first modeled the problem using a sliding window version of CNN.
-(Li et al., 2018) developed a three stage region-based CNN to run only on a CPU.
-This included a course candidate extractor to classify each pixel as mitosis or not, a fine candidate extractor that uses a CNN to output a probability map of a mitosis, and a final predictor with a CNN at a higher threshold \cite{li}.
+Use of CNN for this application will require limiting the size of the input image in order for features to be extracted from sub-image patches.
+This is in order to localize features within regions of the image rather than the full image consisting of multiple objects or non-objects.
+Moreover, object detection or precise localization is actually a more common task than full-image classification in medical applications.

+Consequently, a number of region-based CNN approaches have been proposed, achieving scores which exceed those of standard deep learning.
 (Rao, 2018) uses a region based convolutional neural network (RCNN) which beat all three contest winners scores when trained on all three datasets from each contest \cite{rao}.
-(Li et al., 2018) uses multi-stage deep learning based on Faster RCNN in combination with a verification model using residual networks to distinguish false positives from detections, achieving an F-score of 0.83 on the 2012 MITOSIS dataset and 0.44 on the 2012 dataset.
-A segmentation component is included to estimate the region of mitosis when weak labels are given for training \cite{4}.
+(Chao Li et al., 2018) uses multi-stage deep learning based on Faster RCNN in combination with a verification model using residual networks to distinguish false positives from detections, achieving an F-score of 0.83 on the 2012 MITOSIS dataset and 0.44 on the 2014 dataset.
+A separate network component is included to estimate the region of mitosis when weak labels are given for training \cite{4}.